Accessibility

 Esri is committed to making ArcGIS Experience Builder accessible for all users by following the World Wide Web Consortium (W3C)'s Web Content Accessibility Guidelines (WCAG) (2.0 & 2.1 & 2.2 AA) and the Revised Section 508 Standards.
 Certified accessibility professionals have tested ArcGIS Experience Builder with the Voluntary Product Accessibility Template (VPAT), a template used to document a product's conformance with accessibility standards and guidelines.

-Esri Accessibility Conformance Report for ArcGIS Experience Builder.
+See the Esri Accessibility Conformance Report for ArcGIS Experience Builder.

 For more information about Esri's commitment to accessible technology, visit Esri Accessibility.
 For legal information about accessibility, visit Esri Legal.
 For accessibility best practices, read Accessibility best practices for ArcGIS Experience Builder.